NREL/elm/elm/ords/ARCHITECTURE.md

 limit error deep within our model logic, so we'd like to add a tracker for usage that staggers the submission of our queries to stay within the pre-imposed rate limits.

-To do this, we need to submit our LLM call to a _queue_ instead of to the API directly.
+To achieve this without complicating the code we have to invoke every time we wish to submit an LLM query, we opt to submit our queries to a _queue_ instead of to the API directly.
 Then, a separate worker can simultaneously monitor the queue and track rolling token usage.
 If the worker finds an item in the queue, it will submit the LLM call to the API as long as the rate limit has not been reached.
 Otherwise, it will wait until the limit has been reset before